carlosperate/awesome-microbit/README.md

 - [Vagrant Development Environment for C/C++, MicroPython and Makecode](https://github.com/carlosperate/microbit-dev-env) - Creates a virtual machine with the toolchain required to create C/C++ programs, develop/compile MicroPython, and create packages for MakeCode.
 - [micro:bit uploader](https://makecode.microbit.org/uploader) - Windows application that monitors your Downloads folder and flashes any new programs to the micro:bit.
 - [Hardware Simulation with QEMU](https://www.qemu.org/2019/05/22/microbit/) - Emulation support for the micro:bit is available from QEMU 4.0 and can be used for low-level software testing and development.

+## 🧰 micro:bit Tools

+- [micro:bit USB Grapher](https://github.com/bsiever/microbit-usb-grapher) - A web page using WebUSB to graph, manipulate, and save data collected on the micro:bit.

 ## 📱 Mobile Apps